dustinspecker/austin/README.md

 ### spiedFunction.withArgs(params)

-Returns an object with a [returns](#spiedfunctionreturnsvalue) method to fake return values of calls to spiedFunction with params.
+Returns an object with a [returns](#spiedfunctionreturnsvalue) method to fake return values of calls to spiedFunction with params and [callCount](#spiedfunctioncallcount).

 Note: `spiedFunction.withArgs([...]).returns(...)` returns spiedFunction for easy chaining like `spiedFunction.withArgs([...]).returns(...).withArgs([...]).returns(...)`.